 |

-Magnified scanned image of a single flower (lateral view).
-The outer brown tip are the stamens closely packed together, just above the mouth of the corolla.
+IMAGE: ERIMF-18 Magnified scanned image of a single flower (lateral view).
 Note the central pink stripe on the tiny sepals and the 2 flap-like bracts at the base of the pedicel. |

-Scanned image of disected flowers to show arrangement of stamens and pistil.
+IMAGE: ERIMF-19 Scanned image of disected flowers to show arrangement of stamens and pistil.
 The central inferior ovary is purple.
 Each flower have 8 stamens, some have been removed in this image during disection. |

-Photo of flower clusters in situ.
+IMAGE: ERIMF-20 Photo of inflorescences in situ.
 As it is shown, the plant produces large numbers of flowers. |

 |